juliussneezer04/supperbot-node-telegram/readme.md

-# commands
+# Commands
 openjio - Open a supper jio
 closejio - Close the jio
 about - Find out more
 help - Detailed instructions and troubleshooting

-# birthday easter egg
+# Birthday easter egg

 The birthday easter egg is a feature where, if a telegram command containing a specific phrase (eg "happybd", "happybirthday", "shanhousebesthouse") is repeated 10 times, the bot will repeat it once.
 This count is reset after 24 hours of no mentions.

-## privacy mode disabled is required for birthday easter egg
+## Privacy mode disabled is required for birthday easter egg

 Supperbot only captures messages starting with a `/`